nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

 #### Actors & responsibilities

-- **Data holder (bronhouder)** — defines and enforces the access policies for its data, runs the policy enforcement point, and checks consent and/or treatment relation as part of the decision.
+- **Data holder** — defines and enforces the access policies for its data, runs the policy enforcement point, and checks consent and/or treatment relation as part of the decision.
 - **Data user** — submits data requests carrying the context required for evaluation (organisation URA, patient context, use case scope).